adambabik/es6-comprehensions/README.md

 ## TODO

-* Provide support for other structures, not only plain JS arrays,
-* Improve quality of the generated code,
+* Consider replacing plain `for` loop with `forEach` method.
+It will result in more compact code,
-* Think of migration to escodegen instead of recast.
+* Consider migration to escodegen.

 ## Development